jonnonz1/nz-statute-book/acts/public/2013/education-amendment-act-2013.md

 **National student numbers**

 ### 35 Section 342 amended (Interpretation)
-(1) In section 342, insert in its appropriate alphabetical order:.
+(1) In section 342, insert in its appropriate alphabetical order:
   - **early childhood service** means a licensed early childhood service (as defined in section 309) (2) In section 342, definition of education provider, paragraph (a), delete as defined in section 120.